• Skip to primary navigation

 This super simple recipe for shrimp cooked in beer is an instant seafood supper party!
 A lemon butter dipping sauce rounds out the deliciousness.

-shrimp cooked in beer
+Shrimp cooked in beer in a bowl.

 Now a word to the wise: this dish is messy, and I mean that in the best way.